Managing property patterns

 $service = $ns.GetServiceDirectly("localhost")

-# Build the ADS path of the 'User' property pattern
+# Build the ADS path of the User property pattern and bind to it.

 $builtinPathObj = $propertyPatternsPathObj.CreateChildPath("CN=Builtin")